Monica-limy/Hello-World/README.md

 # Hello-World
 this is test.

-I want to learn something JS.
+I want to learn something about JS.